The gift that keeps on giving, bounces

 Bi-district champs – the seniors – 2021

-One of the more laughable basketball experiences came during a summer language immersion program in West Germany in 1981 with thirty other Indiana high school juniors.
+One of the more laughable basketball experiences came during a summer language immersion program in West Germany in 1981.
+I was there for seven weeks, with 30 other Indiana high school juniors.
 When a local German high school coach asked if some of us could play his team, we hastily assembled a squad.
 We got our asses kicked – it was hilarious.
-One of our guys had no athletic socks so he wore dress socks and borrowed shoes.
-But we had fun with it anyway.
-It was also a lesson that basketball is universal, even when you’re getting schooled in a foreign language.

-My undergrad years at Indiana roughly coincided with the ’81 championship and led up to the ’87 title the year after I graduated.
-My lasting memory is the gameday mood within the Fiji house – guys watching in every room, and when timeouts or halftime arrived, everyone spilling out into the common hallway to debate how the game was going before diving back to their screens when play resumed.
+My lasting memory of IU basketball as a Bloomington undergrad was the gameday mood within the Fiji house – guys watching in every room, and when timeouts or halftime arrived, everyone spilling out into the common hallway to debate, 90 seconds at a time, how the game was going — before diving back to their screens when play resumed.
+While I was there the Hoosiers knocked off MJ’s top-seeded and #1 UNC Tar Heels in ’84, and turned in an NIT runner-up performance in ’85.

 Rob’s UT-Dallas team wins the 2024 ASC conference tournament (and wins a game in the 64-team NCAA bracket that season)

-Moving to Chicago in the mid-1980s, winters revolved around meeting to watch games.
-Back then, without DIRECTV, coverage was regional and often spotty.
-You had to learn which Northside bars had satellite dishes.
-I spent many freezing nights waiting in line outside Mickey’s on Clark or Gamekeepers on Lincoln just to watch Indiana play.
+I spent many a freezing February night, lined up outside Mickey’s on Clark or Gamekeepers on Lincoln to see Indiana on TV.
 Clark’s was the IU bar.
-McGee’s near DePaul became a regular spot – I’ll never forget watching Indiana play there, then staying because HBO was airing the Buster Douglas-Mike Tyson fight for free.
+McGee’s near DePaul became a regular spot – I’ll never forget watching us there, then staying because HBO was airing the Buster Douglas-Mike Tyson fight.
 (We all watched in amazement as Douglas pulled off the impossible.)

 During those Chicago years, I had an incredible opportunity through McDonald’s corporate sports sponsorship marketing.
 I served as event publicist for multiple McDonald’s All-American high school basketball games, spending a week annually with 18-year-olds destined for the NBA.
 Seeing those athletes as high schoolers, their futures still unwritten, was both a privilege and a reminder that they were still just boys.